Last updated: 2026-04-11

 Advanced: Progressive Loading with Placeholders

-Prompt: > Implement progressive image loading using ViewCraft's LQIP (Low Quality Image Placeholder) feature.
-Create a React component (or vanilla JS function) that: 1) First loads a tiny blurred placeholder using ViewCraft's placeholder operation (short format: /lqip-32/ which generates a 32px blurred version), 2) Then lazy-loads the full-resolution image using /resize-1200/q-85/ in WebP format, 3) Applies a CSS blur-to-sharp transition when the full image loads.
+Prompt: > Implement progressive image loading using VIUCraft's LQIP (Low Quality Image Placeholder) feature.
+Create a React component (or vanilla JS function) that: 1) First loads a tiny blurred placeholder using VIUCraft's placeholder operation (short format: /lqip-32/ which generates a 32px blurred version), 2) Then lazy-loads the full-resolution image using /resize-1200/q-85/ in WebP format, 3) Applies a CSS blur-to-sharp transition when the full image loads.
 The URL format is https://YOUR_SUBDOMAIN.viucraft.com/{operations}/{image-id}.{format}.
 The placeholder URL would be https://YOUR_SUBDOMAIN.viucraft.com/lqip-32/{image-id}.jpg and the full URL would be https://YOUR_SUBDOMAIN.viucraft.com/resize-1200/q-85/{image-id}.webp.

 Related docs: https://viucraft.com/docs/operations/placeholder